 To make matters worse, excessive stress will drive the adrenals to go shopping for hormones in order to make more of the stress-fighting cortisol hormone.
 Two of the three ovarian hormones, specifically progesterone and testosterone, will easily convert into cortisol.
 These two are commonly depleted in times of stress.
 This is the most common cause of female reproductive hormonal imbalances and PMS.

-Addressing the Root Cause
+Addressing the Root Cause with Shatavari

 Shatavari, otherwise known as wild asparagus, has been shown to be an effective reproductive tonic for women.
 Studies show it boosts sex drive in both men and women, while also combating vaginal dryness and balancing menstrual concerns such as heavy bleeding or discharge.
 (1)